 Wondering what to do with one day in Venice?

-We love the city dearly–here’s what we suggest.
+We love the city dearly–here’s how we suggest exploring Venice in a day.

 Table of Contents